ThePoShWolf/Modrify/README.md

 I started this module after stumbling across the [Mutagen](https://github.com/Mutagen-Modding/Mutagen) .NET library.
 I have a strong preference for PowerShell over Pascal, so I was very excited to finally have a way to script Bethesda mods with PowerShell.
 My professional interests tend to bleed over into my personal interests, so of course I enjoy automation in Skyrim and Fallout 4.

 As of this writing, this mod is in v0.1.0, which is its initial public release.
-I will be converting some of the small patches I've made to be scripted and will also start writing up examples that compare to the example xEdit scripts.
+Expect better examples as I convert some of the small patches I've made to PSMutagen scripts.
+Along the way I will also convert the xEdit examples to PSMutagen.

 If you have an issue, question, or wonder how to do a certain thing with this module, please feel free to open up an issue.
-Thanks!

 ## Installation